Please Note - If you are cruising around Australia you need to select Pacific.

-There are a number of government restrictions in place across Australia.
+We all need to do our bit to keep our loved ones and country safe, so its important to be informed of the government restrictions in place across Australia.
 Be sure to understand the current restrictions and changes that may affect you and your travels.
 You can check restrictions in all states and territories using the COVID-19 Restriction Checker.

-Travel insurance is there to cover you for unexpected and unforeseen events.
+Travel insurance is there to cover you for unexpected and unforeseen events, so cover for COVID-19 is scarce.
 We're not aware of any policies that will cover you for cancellations relating to COVID-19, so be sure to opt for travel booking options that offer flexibility in cancellations.

 The following table shows some of the most common cover levels of comprehensive domestic travel insurance.